rwtodd/org.rwtodd.crypto.spritz/README.md

 _Edit: 2015-09-12_: I made a forth version.
 On interpreted gforth it runs about 4.8 times slower than java.
 But it was fun to write!
+When I compile it with MPE Forth, it's about 1.4x slower than the java.
+Much more respectable.

 About the Java Version
 ----------------------